Chlorthalidone (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, diabetes, gout, pancreatitis, or lupus.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart failure, diabetes, gout, lupus, pancreas problems, or trouble urinating.
+Tell your doctor if you are on a low-salt diet.

 - This medicine may make you dizzy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.